6 min read

 Where do we come from?
 What are we?
 Where are we ranking?

-If your site lost rankings in an update, the solution usually isn't to figure out what the update specifically targeted.
-It's to honestly assess whether your site deserves to rank.
+If your site lost rankings in an update, the solution usually isn't to figure out what the update specifically targeted so you can counter-optimize against it - the solution is to honestly assess whether your site deserves to rank, which is a much harder and more uncomfortable question that requires confronting truths you might prefer to avoid.

-Is your content actually the best answer to the queries you're targeting?
-Do real experts create or review your content?
-Would users be satisfied if they landed on your page?
-Is there anything sketchy about your link profile?
+Is your content actually the best answer to the queries you're targeting, or is it just adequate?
+Do real experts create or review your content, or did you hire the cheapest freelancer you could find?
+Would users be genuinely satisfied if they landed on your page, or would they hit the back button and try someone else?
+Is there anything sketchy about your link profile that you've been hoping Google wouldn't notice?

-These questions don't require understanding the update.
-They require honesty about your site's quality.
+These questions don't require understanding the update - they require honesty about your site's quality, which is harder than understanding any algorithm could ever be.

-Sites that "recover" from updates usually do so by genuinely improving, not by reverse-engineering what changed.
-The improvement would have helped regardless of the specific update.
+Sites that "recover" from updates usually do so by genuinely improving, not by reverse-engineering what changed and deploying some clever counter-measure - the improvement would have helped regardless of the specific update, because the improvement addressed a real problem rather than a theoretical algorithmic preference.

 The Attention Economy of Updates